Tronikelis/twopair/README.md

 <h1 align="center">Twopair</h1>

-This browser extension let's you watch any video on any website together with your friends
+This [open source](https://github.com/Tronikelis/twopair) browser extension let's you watch any video on any website together with your friends